openharmony/docs/en/device-dev/faqs/faqs-burning.md

 -   **Possible Causes**

-    The board is disconnected from the Windows-based PC.
+    The board is disconnected from the Windows computer.

     Windows Firewall does not allow Visual Studio Code to access the network.